fabiomsr/Strawberry-Processor/README.md

 ### Register an error

-To register an error you can use the errors method and add a new one.
+To register an error you can use the error method and add a new one.

 ~~~ts
     @process("title")